bencompton/redux-retro/README.md

 If you want to use TypeScript and have type safety between your actions and reducers, you should consider giving Redux Retro a try.
 Also, if you're familliar with classic Flux libraries like Alt, Redux, and Flummox and like the syntax of those libraries, you should also give Redux Retro a try.

-If you have never used any Flux libraries before using Redux, you might consider reading the docs of some of the classic libraries and doing some additional research on how they differ from Redux.
+If you never used any Flux libraries before using Redux, you might consider reading the docs of some of the classic libraries and doing some additional research on how they differ from Redux.
 [This Github example](https://github.com/ethan-deng/Redux-vs-Alt), for instance, does a great job of comparing and contrasting Alt and Redux.
-If you haven’t already read through the excellent [Redux documentation](http://) and gained a full understanding of how it works, it is highly recommended that you do so before exploring Redux Retro.
+If you haven’t already read through the excellent [Redux documentation](http://redux.js.org) and gained a full understanding of how it works, it is highly recommended that you do so before exploring Redux Retro.
 If you already fully understand Redux and like it just fine the way it is, then you can stop reading and just ignore Redux Retro.

 ## Examples